adolfoeliazat/aresdoor/README.md

  * Silent exception escapes (so no noisy dialogs)
  * Checks for internet connection before sending backdoor
  * Command line switches for defining server and port
+ * Can add self to registry for autorun on bootup
+ * Can prevent system shutdown
+ * Modify process name to "hide in plain sight" (default: System)

 ***
 ### Version History
+ * ### v1.2
+   - Fixed change directory bug for command line
+   - Add option to prevent shutdown (built into the code)
+   - Changed process name to "System" to help "hide in plain sight"
+   - Can now insert itself into registry to autorun on bootup (use 'setStartup' in backdoored command line)
  * ### v1.1
    - Add command line switches for modifying server and port to connect back to
    - Clean up source code for easier managment